dirv/svelte-component-double/README.md

 A test double for Svelte 3 components.
 It's currently in active development, with support for both Mocha and Jasmine.

 The package contains a `spyOnComponent` function that you can use to stub out a child component.
 It also contains an `expectSpy` function that you can use to assert on how the child was called by the component under test.
+There's also a `spySelector` function which returns a selector for finding rendered stubbed components within a DOM element.

 *There are a few things still to figure out, and help/input would be appreciated.* For example: bound props, slots, component bindings, and dispatching messages.